XionAsakura/CS255/README.md

 Security Considerations
 System Limitations
 Designed for a non-technical client audience
--Tools & Technologies:
+# Tools & Technologies:
 Lucidchart for UML diagrams
-Microsoft Word & PowerPoint for documentation and presentation System Analysis & Design principles for requirements modeling -Skills Demonstrated:
+Microsoft Word & PowerPoint for documentation and presentation System Analysis & Design principles for requirements modeling
+# Skills Demonstrated:
 Requirements analysis and translation into system models UML diagramming (use case, activity, sequence, and class) Clear technical writing and documentation